What selection and eligibility disputes are

 Who can apply to resolve a dispute

-If the dispute is between a person and a sporting body, either one can apply to us.
-The other party will need to provide their signed consent to bring the dispute to the NST unless the selection policy already refers the matter to the NST.
+The dispute is generally between a person and a sporting body, and either one can apply to us.
+The selection policy will generally include referral to the NST but, if it does not, the other party will need to provide their signed consent to bring the dispute to the NST.

 When you can apply